ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Experimental results

-\textbf{RQ3:} \emph{Does PLM performance degrade under counterfactual perturbations of change representations?} As shown in Table~5, across the four perturbations—\textbf{Spurious change markers}, \textbf{Swapped snapshots}, \textbf{Reversed diff tags}, and \textbf{Swapped added/deleted blocks}—performance remained effectively unchanged.
-Even when before/after alignment or polarity direction was disrupted, F1 differences stayed below 1\%.
-This stability is counterintuitive: if PLMs were truly leveraging semantic signals from code changes, such distortions should have produced clear drops in performance metrics.
+To address RQ3, we conducted counterfactual perturbations using CodeBERT, the best-performing encoder-based model, and Qwen2.5-512, the strongest decoder-based variant.
+As shown in Table~\ref{tab:rq3_full}, across the four perturbations---\textbf{Spurious change markers}, \textbf{Swapped snapshots}, \textbf{Reversed diff tags}, and \textbf{Swapped blocks}---performance for both CodeBERT and Qwen2.5-512 remained effectively stable.
+Even when the logical direction or structural alignment of the modification was disrupted, F1 differences stayed within a negligible range ($\Delta \leq 0.0126$).
+This stability is counterintuitive: if these models were truly leveraging semantic signals from code changes, such distortions should have produced clear drops in performance metrics.
 Instead, the negligible differences suggest that the models are not semantically sensitive to modification content, but rather exploit surface-level regularities (e.g., token distributions, positional patterns) that persist under perturbation.
 In other words, the robustness observed here reflects insensitivity rather than genuine understanding.

-Statistical tests (paired t-tests, Wilcoxon signed-rank tests, bootstrap with Holm correction) confirmed this robustness.
-Only \textbf{Reversed diff tags} showed statistical significance ($p=0.0045$ after correction), but the absolute effect size was negligible ($\Delta=0.0035$, Cohen’s $d_z=1.33$).
-In practice, such a tiny change does not indicate genuine semantic sensitivity.
-Taken together, these results reveal an important limitation: current PLMs achieve stable performance not because they robustly model code-change semantics, but because they fall back on shallow cues that remain unaffected by perturbations.
-This highlights a fundamental gap between snapshot-level code understanding and true modification reasoning, and points to the need for edit-aware pre-training objectives or architectures explicitly designed to capture change semantics.